pymeasure.adapters

 • **kwargs – Keyword arguments for the connection itself.

-Returns bytes
+Returns bytes:

 Bytes response of the instrument (including termination).